 PRABIES made it possible to describe the complex interactions between these factors through the use of structural equation modelling (SEM), a statistical tool for assessing the strength and significance of variables in direct and indirect interactions.
 This tool was applied to a dataset of 100 permanent grassland plots in the Massif Central according to an altitude and latitude gradient, including management data and proxies for three types of ecosystem services (provisioning, regulating, and cultural).

 PRABIES also collected information through interviews with 15 dairy farmers in the Massif Central about their strategies.
 These interviews described the role of permanent grasslands in the livestock feeding system and their management, and in particular fertilization.
-They also made it possible to characterize farms where more than 75% of the crop rotation included forage crops, and that on some of these farms, farmers felt ready to face a new climate.
+They also made it possible to characterize farms where more than 75% of the crop rotation included forage crops.
+On some of these farms, farmers felt ready to face a new climate.

 Results